Capital for Tech Workers

 It is designed with those who are actively engaged in the operational edifice of ‘big tech’ in mind, as a structured and socially involved way to reflect on the ethics and politics of working in the world of software.
 A tried and tested way to create space for this kind of difficult conceptual labor is to read and re-read Capital, a fact to which a century and a half of political struggle attests.
 The following questions spur and are indicative of the tone of our enquiry:

 Reading Capital is not a simple undertaking.
-The first volume alone is over 800 pages, and the commentary and criticism that has accumulated on it over the years stretches into (we are sure, though we have not strictly done the math) into the hundreds of thousands if not millions of pages.
-When we read, we do not consume a text's information in a vacuum.
+The first volume alone is over 800 pages, and the commentary and criticism that has accumulated on it over the years stretches (we are sure, though we have not strictly done the math) into the hundreds of thousands if not millions of pages.
+When we read, we do not consume a text’s information in a vacuum.
 Reading is a social and political act, and it is affected by our context.

-In this course, we will read Capital in 2025, from the vantage of currently working or having worked in software (broadly defined), in an electoral political climate that is hostile to reason as it is usually understood and more openly racist and xenophobic than its preceding versions.
+In this course, we will read Capital in 2026, from the vantage of currently working or having worked in software (broadly defined), in an electoral political climate that is hostile to reason as it is usually understood and more openly racist and xenophobic than its preceding versions.
 We welcome anyone who wants to learn, and invite you to bring personal reflections regarding your role in the tech sector with you.

 Logistics